7hekaka/newcytosim/doc/compile/index.md

 Compilation is specified in `makefile` and `makefile.inc`, and these files may need to be adjusted manually.
 Check  `makefile.inc` first and verify the [compile options](options.md).

-Makefile attempts to automatically detect the platforms:
+Make attempts to automatically detect the platform:

 	#---------------- MACHINE = {mac, linux, cygwin, auto}
 	MACHINE := auto

-Manually set `MACHINE` to `mac`, `linux` or `cygwin` depending on your platform, and check the parameters set lower in the `makefile.inc`, for this platform, for example:
+But you may manually set `MACHINE` to `mac`, `linux` or `cygwin` depending on your platform, and check the parameters set lower in the `makefile.inc`, for this platform, for example:

 	ifeq ($(MACHINE),linux)